 Unlike the spirits summoned using find familiar or similar spells, the following rules work under the assumption that creature companions are actually living beings which player characters can create a mystic link with.
 These potential companions are commonly discovered throughout the course of an adventure and at the GM’s discretion.
 But whether found in the wild or while shopping in an exotic (or black market) bazaar, the mechanics of forging a link with a creature companion, as well as the potential benefits and ramifications of that link, remain the same.

 In order to link with a creature companion, a character must have the following feat:

 You are able to extend your spark to forge a mystic link with a willing creature companion.
 In order to successfully forge a link, you must spend one uninterrupted hour concentrating on and interacting with the creature.
-The creature companion must be a non-humanoid creature of challenge rating ½ or lower, size Medium or smaller, and not hostile toward you.
+The creature companion must be a non-humanoid creature of challenge rating ½ or lower, size Large or smaller, and not hostile toward you.
 You cannot be linked to more than one creature at a time and a creature cannot be the subject of more than one link.
 After successfully linking, you gain access to the creature companion’s stage 1 and stage 2 benefits as they unlock at the specified levels and the creature companion’s statistics change as follows:

 - Its armor class changes to equal 13 + your proficiency bonus.

 - Its hit points change to 5 + five times your character level and increase by that increment each time your character level increases.